microsoftgraph/msgraph-sdk-php-core/UPGRADING.md

 ## 1.x to 2.0

 Version `2.0` highlights:
-- Support for National Clouds
+- Support for National Clouds.
-- Changes in creating a Graph client
+- Changes in creating a Graph client.
-- Changes in configuring your HTTP client (including support for PSR-18 and HTTPlug's HttpAsyncClient implementations)
+- Changes in configuring your HTTP client (including support for PSR-18 and HTTPlug's HttpAsyncClient implementations).
-- Introducing standardised Graph exception types `GraphClientException` and `GraphServiceException` as more specific `GraphException` types
+- Introducing standardised Graph exception types `GraphClientException` and `GraphServiceException` as more specific `GraphException` types.
-- Deprecates support for Guzzle `^6.0`
+- Deprecates support for Guzzle `^6.0`.
-- Strongly typed method parameters and return type declarations where possible
+- Strongly typed method parameters and return type declarations where possible.
-- Psr compliance & other standardisation efforts in request classes and methods
+- PSR compliance & other standardisation efforts in request classes and methods.
-    - Throwing `Psr\Http\Client\ClientExceptionInterface` instead of `\GuzzleHttp\Exception\GuzzleException` in request methods
+    - Throwing `Psr\Http\Client\ClientExceptionInterface` instead of `\GuzzleHttp\Exception\GuzzleException` in request methods.
-    - Accepting and returning `Psr\Http\Message\StreamInterface` request bodies instead of `GuzzleHttp\Psr7\Stream`
+    - Accepting and returning `Psr\Http\Message\StreamInterface` request bodies instead of `GuzzleHttp\Psr7\Stream`.
-    - Allow overwriting the default Guzzle client with `Psr\Http\Client\ClientExceptionInterface` for synchronous requests
+    - Allow overwriting the default Guzzle client with `Psr\Http\Client\ClientExceptionInterface` for synchronous requests.
-    - Allow overwriting the default Guzzle client with HTTPlug's `Http\Client\HttpAsyncClient` for asynchronous requests
+    - Allow overwriting the default Guzzle client with HTTPlug's `Http\Client\HttpAsyncClient` for asynchronous requests.
 - Introduces a `PageIterator` that pages through a collection response while running a custom callback function against each entity.
 It automatically fetches the nextPage until the end of the collection and allows you to pause and resume processing.

 ### Support for National Clouds
-We have introduced `NationalCloud` containing Microsoft Graph API endpoint constants to enable you to easily set base URLs and in future authenticate against the various supported National Clouds
+We have introduced `NationalCloud` containing Microsoft Graph API endpoint constants to enable you to easily set base URLs and in future authenticate against the various supported National Clouds.

 ### Creating a Graph client
-- Version 2 deprecates setting HTTP-specific config via methods e.g. `setProxyPort()`
+- Version 2 deprecates setting HTTP-specific config via methods e.g. `setProxyPort()`.
 - Deprecates `setBaseUrl()` and `setApiVersion()` in favour of passing these into the constructor.
-The National Cloud set will be used as the base URL.
+  The public cloud endpoint, `https://graph.microsoft.com`, will be set as the default base URL.
 - By default, the SDK will create a Guzzle HTTP client using our default config.
-The HTTP client can be customised as shown in the next section
+The HTTP client can be customised as shown in the next section.

 ```php